Back to Products

 1

-Your apps redirect to Passport for login — humans, agents, and devices alike
+Your apps redirect to Passport for authentication — humans, agents, devices, and services alike

 2

-Passport issues credentials and places the entity in the permission graph
+Passport issues credentials and places the entity in the unified permission graph

 3

-Trust level is scored based on verification depth and behavioral history
+Trust level scored based on verification depth, behavioral history, and delegation provenance

 4